About Wayfinding

 • Feel driven to deliver, improve, or hold things together

-• Grew up needing to be emotionally aware, capable, or “the steady one”
+• Grew up needing to be capable, aware, or “the steady one”

-• Experience anxiety, burnout, or a sense of being different or slightly outside of things.
+• Experience anxiety, burnout, or a persistent sense of being slightly outside of things

 What you can expect